nogibjj/Final_Project_Stock_Analysis/README.md

   ### 5(b).
 Github Actions
   Github Actions uses the `main.yml` file to call the functions defined in the Makefile based on triggers such as push or pull.
 Currently, every time a change is pushed onto the repository, it runs the install packages, formatting the code, linting the code, and then testing the code functions
+`install :` installs the packages and libraries mentioned in the requirements.txt

+`test :` uses pytest to test the python script

+`format :` uses black to format the python files

+`lint :` uses ruff to lint the python files

+Note -if all the processes run successfully the following output will be visible in github actions:

   ### 5(c).
 Devcontainer

   The `.devcontainer` folder mainly contains two files -
   * `Dockerfile` defines the environment variables - essentially it ensures that all collaborators using the repository are working on the same environment to avoid conflicts and version mismatch issues
   * `devcontainer.json` is a json file that specifies the environment variables including the installed extensions in the virtual environment

+## 6. Data
+The CSV data file is stored here for quick access

+## 7. resources
+contains additonal files which are used in the README

+## 9. Dockerfile:
+This is the dockerfile which contains intructions for the Dockerimage construction, this is for the app and is different from the dockerfile present in the .devcontainer folder

+## 10. Templates
+Contains the HTML files which will be used by Flask for the Landing and Result pages

 ## Team Members
 Divya Sharma (ds655)